| Learning Forum A Personal Guide for Parents

 to daily practice before searching for a piano teacher.
 This

 will eliminate a lot of stress later.
+Even if your child hasn't asked

 to take piano lessons, you may want to slowly approach the subject